 At the time of writing this, the promo was a free naturally raised 10-14 pound turkey in your first box that will arrive in plenty of time for Thanksgiving.

-When you use my link(here), you can also use the code CARA10 for $10 off your first ButcherBox!
+When you use my link(here), you can save $30 on your first box.

 With those two first-box promotions, your cost per pound of meat, if you used all the add ons and cuts I showed above, would be less than $6/lb.